-2. Develop or enhance local strategies to manage the number of aircraft at the departure runway queues and minimize the amount of time an aircraft spends on the ground after being deiced.
+2. Develop or enhance local strategies to manage the number of aircraft at the departure

 3. Gate hold procedures, when used as part of a LADP, should be initiated at the time the plan is implemented.
 The application of gate hold procedures during deicing/anti-icing operations are not predicated on other requirements of FAA Order JO 7210.3.